 Jane Radecki ‘17

-Jane is a junior U.S. History and Political Science major along with an English minor, from Ann Arbor Michigan.
-Outside of the classroom she is a member of the Women's Varsity Swim team, a member of Kappa Alpha Theta along with being the IT director, and a member of the Accessibilities Resource council.
-In her free time she enjoy swimming, spending time with her teammates and Theta sisters, and eating ice cream!
+Jane is a senior U.S. History and Political Science major along with an English minor from Ann Arbor Michigan.
+Outside of the classroom, she is captain of the women’s varsity swim team, and a member of the Accessibilities Resource Council.
+She is also a member of Kappa Alpha Theta, where she serves on the Executive Recruitment Board as well as being the executive officer for the Panhellenic Council.
+In her free time, she enjoys spending time with her friends, teammates, and Theta sisters, watching movies, and eating ice cream.

 Samantha Saccomanno ‘17